williamrygao/williamrygao.github.io/truth.md

 ## Why do we need proofs? (a non-dismissive answer)
 Metaphors exist not only for aesthetics, but also for promoting insight.
-In even the most vapid of metaphors lurk a panoply of parallels, waiting to be uncovered by the thoughtful mind.
-This property is integral to efficient communication, and thus civilization at large.
-Every once in a while, a mathematician is lucky enough to have formulated a metaphor (usually several hundred years prior) that suggests something of worth to some brilliant scientist — chiral symmetry, general relativity.
+Within even the most vapid of metaphors lurks a panoply of parallels, waiting to be uncovered by the thoughtful mind.
+Every once in a while, a mathematician is lucky enough to have formulated a metaphor (usually several hundred years prior) that inspires something of concrete scientific interest — molecular symmetry, chemical equilibria, the wave equation.
+The mathematician acts as the intermediary between the unreal and the abstract real, which reduces the responsibilities of the scientist to the real.

-## A very large asterisk
+## A big asterisk
-Very few people (even in math circles) have noticed, but the study of mathematics has undergone some very profound shifts in methodology since the last century.
+Not many people (even in math circles) have noticed, but the study of mathematics has undergone some very profound shifts in methodology since the last century.
 Most notably, the axiom of choice is accepted to be true by virtually every working mathematician today.
 A sequence of works between 1914 and 1924 *proved*